fChristenson/My-life-as-a-programmer/README.md

 ### Comments

+> Very good explanations thank you.
+What if I need to store images,orders and order history,simple friendship relations and unspecified length of arrays like food ingredients.
+Should I use postgresql or some document type dB?(Storing images is not an obligation I can hold the urls)

+> hi how i can approach to company for job?

 > Hi Fredrik, you stress the importance of sociability and being outgoing, but people can be nice without being very sociable or outgoing.
 How do you think these people fit in?

 > Hi  Fredrik, How do you stay motivated?
 Are you working towards a bigger goal?
 What wakes you up in the morning and keeps you up at night?